Opening for the 2015 Season on Saturday, March 28th,

 instruments, and historical data related to the glory days of river boats.

-also want to visit the displays of intricate hand crafted fancy work,
+Displays of vintage clothing, intricate hand crafted fancy work,

-some of the unusual items to be seen.
+some of the unusual items to be seen in the Museum.

 A public mass

-help of the National Trust, this organization was incorporated on
+the help of the National Trust, this organization was

-January 1, 1953 with a charter listing objectives that included
+incorporated on January 1, 1953 with a charter listing

-extending appreciation of the area's German heritage through the
+objectives that included extending appreciation of the area's

 patriotism, and to promote the general welfare and educational

 Thursday - Tuesday Noon to 4:00 p.m.
 Sunday , Closed Wednesday

 Admission is $5 for adults